Pranto-Paul/QuickPath/README.md

 🎯 Execute **advanced path queries** — create multiple files and folders in one go
 🚀 Blazingly fast and **seamless integration** with your workflow
 🎹 Built for **keyboard-first developers** — keep your hands on the keys
 🧩 **Zero setup required** — no config, no hassle, just install and go
+🗑️ Quickly **delete** files and folders from the command palette
+✏️ Instantly **rename** files or folders with smart path detection

 ## ⚡ How It Works (Example)